vecto-ai/vecto/docs/source/tutorial/metadata.rst

       A brief description of the implementation, preferably including its use case (e.g. a sample implementation in a some framework, a standard baseline for some task, a state-of-the-art model.) author
-      The author of the code (for unpublished models). implementation
+      The author of the code (for unpublished models). version
-      The id of the implementation in the Vecto library, in case there are several alternative implementations for the same task. framework
-      Machine learning library that this implementation uses, such as **scikit-learn**, **Chainer** or **Keras** (if any). version
       The version of the implementation, if any. date